Online content analysis: Automatic content analysis

+More recently, generative large language models (LLMs) have been used as zero-shot coders for online texts, where they are prompted to assign labels without task-specific training.
+Studies report that such models can match or exceed the accuracy of outsourced human coders on multiple annotation tasks, including structured extraction and detection of nuanced political criticism in long news articles.

 Validation

 Results of supervised methods can be validated by drawing a distinct sub-sample of the corpus, called a 'validation set'.
 Documents in the validation set can be hand-coded and compared to the automatic coding output to evaluate how well the algorithm replicated human coding.
 This comparison can take the form of inter-coder reliability scores like those used to validate the consistency of human coders in traditional textual analysis.

 Validation of unsupervised methods can be carried out in several ways.